LLB Hons Degree in Law: A Detailed Study

 - LLB degree provides an overview of several subjects, whereas LLB Hons degree provides a detailed, in-depth insight into each subject.

-- LLB does not provide you with the specialisation whereas with LLB Hons degree you can obtain specialisation in any particular area of a subject.
+- LLB does not provide you with the specialization whereas with an LLB Hons degree you can obtain specialization in any particular area of a subject.

 - LLB Hons provides a detailed research dissertation in a specific area.